Monarch butterfly: Losses during migration

 The lack of long-term declines in the numbers of breeding and migratory monarchs, yet the clear declines in overwintering numbers, suggests a growing disconnect exists between these life stages.
 One researcher has suggested that mortality from car strikes constitutes an increasing threat to migrating monarchs.
 A study of road mortality in northern Mexico, published in 2019, showed very high mortality from just two "hotspots" each year, amounting to 200,000 monarchs killed.

-Loss of overwintering habitat
+Importance of overwintering habitat

 The area of Mexican forest to which eastern and midwestern monarchs migrate reached its lowest level in two decades in 2013.
 The decline was expected to increase during the 2013–2014 season.
-Mexican environmental authorities continue to monitor illegal logging of the oyamel trees.
+Mexican environmental authorities continue to monitor illegal logging of the oyamel fir trees; however, organized criminals have repeatedly crushed such efforts in the name of very short-term financial gain.
 The oyamel is a major species of evergreen on which the overwintering butterflies spend a significant time during their winter diapause, or suspended development.

-A 2014 study acknowledged that while "the protection of overwintering habitat has no doubt gone a long way towards conserving monarchs that breed throughout eastern North America", their research indicates that habitat loss on breeding grounds in the United States is the main cause of both recent and projected population declines.
+A 2014 study acknowledged that while "the protection of overwintering habitat has no doubt gone a long way towards conserving monarchs that breed throughout eastern North America", their research indicates that habitat loss on breeding grounds in the United States is the main cause of recent and projected population declines.